Glautor/AndroidSocketAsyncEsp/README.md

 ### Usability

-To use the App it's only necessary put your IP and the Hostname that you're trying to comunicate with.
+To use the App it's only necessary put the `port` and the `hostName` that you're trying to comunicate with.

 ### How to Use
-The class Connection Override the method onSendMesage(), that is responsable to send the mesage to server.
+The class Connection override the method onSendMesage(), that is responsable to send the mesage to server.

 ### Steps to Adapt the App to your Project
-* Initialize the Class Conection
+* Initialize the class Conection
 * Put the HostName
 * Put de Port
 ### Example